vaibhavii/covey.town/FEATURES.md

    6. Facebook link.
 2. To edit this information, click on the 'Edit Profile' button as shown in the screenshot attached above.
 This will open up a dialog box.
 Here, you can add/change or remove the information as required.
 3. Once satisfied, click on the 'Update' button to save the changes made.
 The changes will be reflected on you profile.
-4. Once satisfied, click on the 'Update' button to save the changes made.
-The changes will be reflected on you profile.
-5. You can also update password by clicking on the 'Update Password' button as shown in the screenshot above.
+4. You can also update password by clicking on the 'Update Password' button as shown in the screenshot above.
-6. You will then receive an email to reset the password.
+5. You will then receive an email to reset the password.
 Follow the instructions in the email to change your password.

 **Steps to Delete profile -**